algosup/2022-2023-project-3-harfang3d-binding-Project-5-group/documents/Functionnal Specifications.md

 To prevent this from happening, the binding needs to be thought and designed in a way that it is easy to maintain and update through the time.

 We need to make sure that the binding will be useful and adapted to the future needs of the engine.

+## Out of scope

+The binding will not be compatible with the version of the engine that are not available on the github repository.

+It can not be fully compatible with the older versions of the engine.

+If the engine receives new features, the binding will not automatically be supported for these versions.

 ## Glossary